 1. What sort of content is likely to succeed on CTV and why?

-Universal platforms like Roku are filled with thousands of niche topics and content subjects.
+Universal platforms like the most popular CTV platform in the USA are filled with thousands of niche topics and content subjects.
 There are some outliers that we believe will take a big chunk of viewers’ attention in the nearest future, considering recent covid-related shifts.
 Entertainment content is still the king on any CTV platform.
 TV series and movies binge-watching has become a trend.
 New big film releases are no longer tied and dependent that much on cinema distribution (which, by the way, many directors don’t appreciate).
 Instead, they can be released on VOD services.

 Dean Valentine: “Family movies in the movie theaters are no longer performing because the content is moving into the home.
 Cable channels are losing the audience because kids are going to YouTube, they are going to digital platforms.
 They are native to it at this point.
 For us it will be an opportunity to reach millions of subscribers with an app, it’s really appealing.”